 Cocaine, opiates, and barbiturates may be imported solely for medical use, with the permission of the National Directorate of Medicines (NDM).
 The NDM controls the sale of these substances to the public.
 Tranquilizers, sedatives, anti-depressants, and certain antibiotics were recently added to the list of prescription medicines.
-For a complete list of products or substances controlled by the NDM please see:
+Complete list of products or substances controlled by the NDM.

 Items that are prohibited by the Rules of Application and Interpretation of the Central American Importation Tariff Decree are:

 - Books, booklets, emblems, posters, and other articles of a subversive character or doctrines contrary to the established political, economic, and social order.